 We supported the opening of a paediatric eye care center in KwaZulu-Natal, one of the poorest and most populous provinces and home to 28 percent of the country’s blind children.

-We are working with the Department of Health in Gauteng to strengthen child eye health services in Gauteng province.
+Orbis Africa is working with the Department of Health in Gauteng to strengthen child eye health services in Gauteng province.
 In order to achieve this, the first priority is to strengthen adult cataract services.
 This will be done by improving surgical skills at making equipment more available at tertiary care facilities in the province.

 We’ve also partnered with South Africa’s Department of Rural Development and Land Reform to survey one million households within the poorest communities and explore the link between poverty and vision loss.